 You'll need some cotton balls, preferably organic, and some Black Sheep Organics Ear Wash.
-You may want to have some organic cotton swabs handy as well.
+You may want to have some gauze and tissues handy as well.

 For big dogs use an entire cotton ball, for small dogs, tear it in half.
 Saturate it with ear wash, and gently wipe the inside of your dogs ears.
 Repeat this until his ears are clean.
 Be careful not to overdo cleaning, as you can easily irritate the tissues of the ear.

-You can saturate the ends of a cotton swab to clean all the little nooks and crannies in your dogs ears, but it's important to only use it on the parts of the ear that you can see.
+You can saturate a thin gauze to clean all the little nooks and crannies in your dogs ears, but it's important to only use it on the parts of the ear that you can see.
+Try avoid using cotton swab.
 You could injure your dog if you push the cotton swab into the ear canal.